 You will begin your degree with core courses including an Introduction to Film Studies and an Introduction to Theatre Studies.
 In your second year you’ll move on to subjects such as Global Cinema, Performance Composition and our LICA interdisciplinary module Critical Reflections.
-You will then complete your degree by choosing a selection of Film and Theatre modules on offer such as film theory, Ideology and Politics in Cinema, Contemporary British Theatre and Applied Theatre Practice.
+You will then complete your degree by choosing a selection of the Film and Theatre modules we offer such as Advanced Film Theory, Film and Comic Books, Contemporary British Theatre and Applied Theatre Practice.

 You will have the opportunity to spend Year 3 on placement with a public, private or voluntary organisation in the UK or overseas.
 This experience will boost your employment prospects and will help you to decide on your career direction and the kind of organisation in which you want to work once you graduate.
 You will be doing a real, responsible job – with all the satisfaction that brings.
 Our Placements Team will support you in finding and applying for a suitable placement that will support your professional development.
 Applying for a placement is a competitive process and the preparatory modules you will complete in years one and two are designed to give you the best chance of success in your placement applications.
 You will also be provided with dedicated workshops, 1:1 appointments with careers professionals as well as opportunities to speak with employers here on campus.